Suzaku (satellite): Results

+In a supernova remnant known as the Jellyfish Nebula, Suzaku detected X-rays from fully ionized silicon and sulfu.

 Suzaku discovered "fossil" light from a supernova remnant.

 ASTRO-E

 Suzaku was a replacement for ASTRO-E, which was lost in a launch failure.
 The M-V launch vehicle on the M-V-4 mission launched on 10 February 2000 at 01:30:00 UTC.
 It experienced a failure of 1st stage engine nozzle 42 seconds into the launch, causing control system breakdown and underperformance.
-Later stages could not compensate for underperformance, leaving payload in 250 mi x 50 mi orbit and subsequent reentry and crashed with its payload into the Indian Ocean.
+Later stages could not compensate for underperformance, leaving payload in 250 mi x 50 mi orbit and subsequent reentry and crash with its payload into the Indian Ocean.